Karuna2020/open-data/guides/social-media-outreach.md

 6. Under "Post to Other Accounts", select "Facebook", making sure no other option is selected
 7. Click on "Post"

+### Well Wishers group on WhatsApp

+1. Wait for the website to update (or trigger an update) so new posts are available
+2. Upload the cover photo of the post to WhatsApp
+3. In the photo caption, add the first paragraph of the Instagram caption
+4. After a new line, add 🌏 (Earth Globe Asia-Australia Emoji) with the link to the post

 ## Social media posting system

 We have systems set in place that cross-post to different social media services.
 The source of truth for posts is the Instagram profile [@karuna2020_org](https://www.instagram.com/karuna2020_org/).
 Therefore, we only need to post on Instagram and other places like Twitter and Facebook with auto-populate using the following workflows: